lunarc/lunarc_docs/docs/batch_system.md

 specify a project in their submission script.
 The LUNARC set-up will automatically use that project for accounting.

-Users with membership in more than project and/or in an Lund University (LU) project have to let the system know which project to charge for the run.
+Users with membership in more than project have to let the system know which project to charge for the run.
 To do so, you need to specify the project using the -A option:

-    #SBATCH -A snic2016-x-xxx

-for a SNIC project or

-	#SBATCH -A lu2016-x-xx
+    #SBATCH -A lu2022-x-xxx

-for an LU project.
-Replace the **snic2016-x-xxx** or **lu2016-x-xx** with the string naming your project.
+Replace the **lu2022-x-xx** with the string naming your project.
-The correct name can be obtained by using the **projinfo** or **projinfo -p lu** command, respectively.
+The correct name can be obtained by using the **projinfo** command.
 The information is also available in the SUPR system, but notice the difference in the formatting of the names.

-For LU-projects the partition also needs to be specified in the batch script:

-	#SBATCH -p lu

 In addition, those who access private nodes (financed by a research project) through an LU project, the corresponding reservation has to be stated:

-    #SBATCH --reservation=lu2016-x-xx
+    #SBATCH --reservation=lu2022-x-xx

 #### Accessing GPUs in the Aurora LU partition